Joint Active Learning with Feature Selection via CUR Matrix Decomposition: PROPOSED METHOD

 \subsection{Optimization Algorithm}

 Although the problem (\ref{obj5}) is convex, it is not easy to be solved by sub-gradient type methods since different structured non-smooth terms are involved.
+In \cite{nie2013early}, the authors proposed an easier algorithm by letting the derivative of the objective function be zero directly.
+But this technique does not fit our model, because our objective function has three non-smooth terms, {\em{i.e.}}, $\alpha \left\| \mathbf{W} \right\|_{2,1}$, $\beta \left\| \mathbf{W}^T \right\|_{2,1}$ and $\lambda \left\| \mathbf{T}\odot \mathbf{(WX)} \right\|_{1}$.
+As a result, it is hard to guarantee that there is an easier solution by taking the derivative of the proposed objective function directly.
 In this section, we employ the alternating direction method of multipliers (ADMM) \cite{gabay1976dual} to solve (\ref{obj5}).
-Theoretical results will be given then including the global convergence and iteration complexity.
+The advantage of ADMM is that it can separate the joint problem with respect to three difficult terms $\alpha \left\| \mathbf{W} \right\|_{2,1}$, $\beta \left\| \mathbf{W}^T \right\|_{2,1}$ and $\lambda \left\| \mathbf{T}\odot \mathbf{(WX)} \right\|_{1}$ into three easier sub-problems.
+Then, the resulting three sub-problems are much easier to calculate and all of them have closed-from solutions.